Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Introduction

 Alongside these advances, a number of recent theoretical works have explored the ground-state phases and collective behavior of polar molecular systems.
 A Jastrow-variational approach~\cite{jin2025bose} and quantum Monte Carlo (QMC) simulations~\cite{zhang2025supersolid,langen2025dipolar,zhang2025quantum,ciardi2025self} were employed to incorporate the relatively strong correlations between polar molecules.
 These studies have confirmed the existence of self-bound phases~\cite{jin2025bose}, revealed supersolid and crystalline droplet phases~\cite{zhang2025supersolid,ciardi2025self}, identified finite-temperature melting transitions~\cite{zhang2025quantum}, and demonstrated spontaneous pattern formation even without external trapping~\cite{ciardi2025self}.
-However, a common conclusion in this literature is that mean-field theory is inadequate for describing these phases, particularly in regimes with strong correlations or negative effective scattering lengths~\cite{jin2025bose,langen2025dipolar}.
-Yet, many current experiments operate at positive scattering lengths, which is precisely the regime where a properly extended mean-field theory might apply, as hinted through a finite temperature study of ultra-cold molecules under circularly polarized double-microwave shielding \cite{sanchez2025thermal}.
+A common conclusion in this literature, however, is that mean-field theory is inadequate for describing these phases, particularly in regimes with strong correlations or negative effective scattering lengths~\cite{jin2025bose,langen2025dipolar}.
+Yet, many current experiments operate at positive scattering lengths, which is precisely the regime where a properly extended mean-field theory might apply, as hinted through a finite temperature study of ultra-cold molecules under double-microwave shielding with a circularly polarized field \cite{sanchez2025thermal}.